kool-dev/kool/docs/4-Commands/kool-status.md

 ## kool status

-Show the status of all service containers.
+Show the status of all service containers

 ```
 kool status [flags]